vikas-poddar-slalom/katacoda-scenarios/session-09-lab3-gitops-argocd/step3.md

 ---

-There are other options during auto-sync to allow you to control the sync and cluster behavior.
+There are other multiple options during auto-sync to allow you to control the sync and cluster behavior.
 1. pruning of resources
-2. enforcing strict state syncing with the Git repository.
+2. self-healing
 To learn more, you can read about it at https://argoproj.github.io/argo-cd/user-guide/auto_sync/